 “We want to deliver students what they deserve – a modern, thriving student community rooted in their experiences, in one of the most diverse parts of London.”

-Our newest building, the Ritterman, just opened its doors last year.
+The Ritterman, our newest building, opened its doors in 2017.
 The £18 million five-storey centre is home to a number of departments from Robotics and Mechatronics to Dance and Interior Design.
 Its break-out spaces and specialist studios allow for both formal and social teaching to take place.
 It’s here where designers meet programmers and new ideas come to life.
 The building also boasts the largest living wall in Barnet with 3,500 plants that help to improve London’s quality of air.